MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

     1. Select the virtual network and subnet from which you want to connect to Azure Arc-enabled Kubernetes clusters.
     1. Select **Next: DNS**.
 1. On the **DNS** page:
     1. For **Integrate with private DNS zone**, select **Yes**.
-A new Private DNS Zone will be created.
+A new Private DNS Zone is created.

-        If you prefer to manage DNS records manually, select **No**, then complete setting up your Private Link, including this private endpoint and the Private Scope configuration.
+        Alternately, if you prefer to manage DNS records manually, select **No**, then complete setting up your Private Link, including this private endpoint and the Private Scope configuration.
 Next, [configure your DNS](#manual-dns-server-configuration) according to the instructions in [Azure Private Endpoint private DNS zone values](/azure/private-link/private-endpoint-dns).
 Make sure not to create empty records as preparation for your Private Link setup.
 The DNS records you create can override existing settings and impact your connectivity with Arc-enabled Kubernetes clusters.

     1. Select **Review + create**.
     1. Let validation pass.